solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 I think that it has more correspondence with the augite group of the eucrites because the olivine is very sparse in extant.

+We first want to see how this understanding of the optical examination of the thin sections, as shown in Figure 3, fits with such a view.

 ...